-Runoff depends on the water table in relation to the drainage depth.
-Runoff occurs when soil water reaches above field capacity of the soil layers situated above the stream level.
-Runoff depends on water in the effective porosity (also used to calculate the groundwater table) and a recession coefficient (rc).
+Runoff depends on the water table in relation to the drainage level.
+Runoff occurs when soil water reaches above field capacity in the soil layers.
+Runoff depends on soil water in the effective porosity (also used to calculate the groundwater table) and a recession coefficient (rc).
 If the soil is not saturated, runoff from the soil layer depends only on the water of that soil layer.
-Runoff occurs from all three soil layers (runoff1-3) down to the drainage depth, which is the level of the ditch or creek.
+Runoff occurs from all three soil layers (runoff(k), k=1-3) down to the drainage level, which is the depth of the stream (streamdepth).